Best Web Hosting for Freelancers 2026: 8 Top Picks Tested & Ranked

 Pros:

-- Best WordPress onboarding experience of any host in this list
+- Best WordPress onboarding experience here

 - Strong brand trust and large user community